Father John Reardon

 Father John Reardon was one of 21 priests removed by Cardinal Justin Rigali in March 2011 after he publicly stated (quite incorrectly) that no priests assigned in the Archdiocese of Philadelphia had been accused of sexual abuse.

-In 2012, the Archdiocese of Philadelphia’s internal review board determined that an allegation of abuse previously made was credible.
+According to media reports, in 2012, the Archdiocese internal review board determined that an allegation of abuse previously made was credible.
 No information about the allegation was provided to the public, except to say that it was sexual misconduct with a minor child.

 Reardon’s name appears on a February 1994 memo from William Lynn, the Archdiocese of Philadelphia’s Secretary for the Clergy, to James Molloy, the Vicar for Administration for the Archdiocese.
 The purpose of the memo was to catalog the sexual abuse allegations kept in the Archdiocese of Philadelphia’s Secret Archives, which are files traditionally accessible only by the archbishop and, sometimes, one of his designees.
 Under Canon Law, the Archdiocese is required to maintain any potentially scandalous information in the Secret Archives.
 Of the summaries Lynn wrote, “only basic information is contained in this report so as not to have too much in writing on this matter.”